Key Concepts

 Investment Concept 3: Diversification

 Diversification is an important way of managing the risks associated with investing.
-It involves spreading your money across different asset classes to provide more consistent overall returns.
+It involves spreading your money across different asset classes to provide more consistent returns.
 Sometimes, underperformance in one asset class can be offset by positive performance in another asset class.
 Depending on how you diversify, you can also potentially smooth out performance fluctuations by investing in multiple asset classes and funds managed by several fund managers.

 Risk is limited by the fact that not all asset classes or industries or individual companies move up and down in value at the same time or at the same rate.
 There is no guarantee that a diversified portfolio will enhance overall returns or outperform a non-diversified portfolio.
 Diversification does not ensure against market risk.